 Extension of Your Business

-Your content licensing agency should be an extension of your business and they need to dedicate sufficient personnel (Account Managers and Content Licensing Managers) to solve your problems.
+Your content licensing agency should be an extension of your business and they need to dedicate sufficient personnel (Client Success Managers and Content Licensing Managers) to solve your problems.

-And because your agency becomes an extension of your business, they must become more than just a content licensing provider.
+And because your agency becomes an extension of your business, it must become more than just a content licensing provider.
 They should be your partner – offering guidance, marketing direction, and overall strategy for your brand.
-Your agency team of content licensing managers not only manage your brand; they speak directly with your audience, acting as an extension of your sales team.
+Your agency team of content licensing managers not only manages your brand; they speak directly with your audience, acting as an extension of your sales team.

 In-House or No-House?